abem7787/Bbay-ProductSurvey/README.md

-4:  Make a new .env,
+4:  Inside your explorer make a new .env,

 drag and drop to config:
 APP_NAME=Laravel